MJT Junior Tour Policies & Procedures

 Tee times for a regular MJT multi-day event which has reached capacity will be completed 14 days in advance of the start of the event.

-MJT Standard Cancellation Policy: Provided notice is received at least 14 days prior to the event, a credit (NO REFUND) less $30 admin fee will be applied to the player’s account, to be used within one year.
-Credit will expire after one year.
+MJT Standard Cancellation Policy: Provided notice is received at least 14 days prior to the event, a credit (NO REFUND) less $35 admin fee will be applied to the player’s account, the credit will carry over to be used in the following MJT season.
+Credit will expire after one full season.

 For late withdrawal (within the 14 day window), a full fee forfeit applies.
 If your late withdrawal is due to injury or sickness, a doctor’s note is required for a credit of 50%, subject to the course not charging MJT.